Approved: December 7, 2005

 Before a vacant position can be advertised or filled, both Forms A and B must be approved.
 Form A must be submitted via the online PAR system and approved by all the appropriate line supervisors, the Vice President and the President.
 Form B is completed by the hiring manager and approved by the Dean/Director and the Civil Rights Director.
 Advertising for a position should not occur until both Forms A and B have been approved.

-Guidelines for hiring Academic Department Chairpersons are described in a separate policy.
+Guidelines for employing Academic Department Chairpersons are described in a separate policy.

 The Hiring Manager and the Civil Rights Director shall discuss the composition of the unit’s administrative employees and its recruitment and retention efforts for persons from underrepresented groups.
 The Hiring Manager is responsible for developing a recruitment plan that encourages the formation of a large, diverse, highly qualified applicant pool.
 For assistant coach positions only, the recruitment plan should also address whether virtual interviews will be utilized.
 (All other positions are required to have on-campus interviews.)
 Before the advertising and screening process can begin, the appropriate Supervisor and the Civil Rights Director must approve the Recruitment Plan.